Peter Vaughan: Stage

 Vaughan's first breakthrough role was in 1964 as Ed in Joe Orton's work Entertaining Mr Sloane performed at Wyndham's Theatre.

 Personal life and death

 The first of Vaughan's two marriages was to Billie Whitelaw, whom he married in 1952 and divorced in 1966.
 His second wife was actress Lilias Walker, with whom he lived in the village of Mannings Heath, in West Sussex, until his death, having previously lived in Crawley.
-His stepdaughter Victoria Burton (actress and producer) is married to Gregor Fisher.
+His stepdaughter is married to Gregor Fisher.

 Vaughan was partially blind in his old age.
-On 6 December 2016, he died peacefully of natural causes at the age of 93.
+On 6 December 2016, he died from natural causes in Surrey at the age of 93.

-Filmography
+Selected filmography

 Vaughan appeared in the following films and television series: